 ~ Happier friends and neighbors, who aren’t burdened with caring for your pet.

 Helping Your Pet Nanny

 Of course, even the most trustworthy, experienced pet sitter will have trouble if you haven’t also kept your end of the bargain.
 Here are your responsibilities:

 Finally, have a safe and fun trip.
-And remember to bring your pet sitter’s phone number in case your plans change—or you just want to find out how Fluffy and Fido are doing.
+Remember to bring The Peaks Pet Nanny’s phone number and email in case your plans change.